-After consulting with your Doctor, if you choose to have a pair of functional orthotics, a plaster mold of your feet will be taken while you are in a non-weight-bearing position.
-The mold is taken while the patient's feet are in the proper "neutral position".
-This casting technique results in an orthotic device which is best able to control the foot for optimal patient outcomes.
-The molds are allowed to dry and then specially packed and sent along with the prescription and payment to a Lab that makes functional orthotics.
+After consulting with your Doctor, if you choose to have a pair of functional orthotics, a 3D scan (or in some cases a plaster mold) of your feet will be taken while you are in a non-weight-bearing position.
+The 3D Scan (or plaster mold) is taken while the patient's feet are in the proper "neutral position".
+This scanning (casting) technique results in an orthotic device which is best able to control the foot for optimal patient outcomes.
+If a plaster mold was taken, it will be allowed to dry and then specially packed and sent along with the prescription and payment to a Lab that makes functional orthotics.

-Functional orthotics cost in the range of $499.
-Fees received for the orthotics cover the casting process, the biomechanical exam, laboratory fees, shipping and handling, etc. Your custom molded orthotics will be sent from the Laboratory to your Doctor in approximately 2 – 3 weeks time.
+Functional orthotics cost in the range of $549 - $599.
+Fees received for the orthotics cover the scanning (casting) process, the biomechanical exam, laboratory fees, shipping and handling, etc. Your custom scanned (molded) orthotics will be sent from the Laboratory to your Doctor in approximately 2 - 3 weeks time.
 Patients will then be "fitted" to the orthotics to ensure that the desired biomechanical correction has been achieved.

 Patients should be scheduled for revisits at four weeks, eight weeks and one year to ensure that the orthotics are addressing the biomechanical dysfunction and the symptomatic problems (i.e. pain) are being resolved.
 The device is also examined at the one year check-up to ensure it is functioning correctly and holding up to the wear and tear of time.